 We propose over the coming year to take steps to address those opportunities for improvement highlighted above so as to further enhance our governance arrangements.
 We are satisfied that these steps will address the need for improvements which were identified in our review of effectiveness and will monitor their implementation and operation as part of our next annual review.

-Councillor Barry Lewis Leader of the Council
+Councillor Barry Lewis

-Emma Alexander Managing Director
+Emma Alexander Managing Executive Director